eliben/luz-cpu/doc/getting_started.rst

 What is Luz useful for?
 -----------------------

+**Note:** this answer is from the time I originally worked on Luz, circa 2008-2010.

 I don't know yet.
 It's a self-educational project of mine, and I learned a lot by working on it.
 I suppose that Luz's main value is as an educational tool.
 Its implementation focuses on simplicity and modularity, and is done in Python, which is a portable and very readable high-level language.